hangxingliu/vscode-coding-tracker/FILES.md

 - `jsconfig.json` vscode javascript intellisense configuration file

-- `LICENSE` the opensource license file of this project (include extension and server script)
+- `LICENSE` the open-source license file of this project (include extension and server script)

 - `CHANGELOG.md` the changelog of this project